 - Limiting the time you spend on certain websites.

 You have a real job like anyone else in a normal office, remember you’ve set your work hours and by all means, you need to stick to those hours.
 You’re not available to impromptu visits just because your office happens to be in your house.
-You don’t need to put a padlock while still inside your house in order to put off distractions you can’t be a prisoner in your own house — just set boundaries.
+Not only that, but you don’t need to put a padlock while still inside your house in order to put off distractions you can’t be a prisoner in your own house — just set boundaries.

 Our health is our greatest wealth and when you’re working from home you should make it a point of taking good care of yourself.
 Remember we had talked about taking breaks throughout the day on point #3?
 Now let’s elaborate that on taking good care of yourself — mind, soul, and body.